threefoldfoundation/info_threefold/src/farming/generic_network.md

   - a link to the Internet with appropriate bandwith for the services you want to provide.
   - a router that connects your internal network with the Internet Uplink.
 This can be a simple Set-Top box provided by the network provider or a more professional dedicated router.
   - one or more switches in function of the number of nodes you need to connect
-  - medim knowledge about how to configure your switch and router with regards to:
+  - medium knowledge about how to configure your switch and router with regards to:
     - managing public IP addresses on the public router
     - managing the switch capabilities of the router or managing a seperate switch
     - managing the DHCP capabilities of the router or mantain a seprate DHCP server on  your home or corporate network.